Colin Strohm is a collagist, photographer, retoucher and recovering printmaker living and working near Green-Wood Cemetery

 Cardboard, pastel, collage 2000-2002, 8.5"x11"-ish

 While working making Iris prints, I collected the weekly calibration tests.
 The inks were water soluble.
-These print I laid on the floor with 5 cups of water, one in each corner and one in the center.
-The pieces here are what happened after my cats knocked over the cups.
+These prints I laid on the floor with 5 cups of water, one in each corner and one in the center, to correspond to the 5 Dhyani buddhas, one for each of the cardinal directions and one for the center.
+These pieces are the results after my cats knocked over the cups.
 Concurrently I made a series of drip paintings by tacking test prints to the wall and spraying them with water.

 Iris prints, 1999, 46"x34"